statycc/pymwp/docs/utilities.md

-# Development Utilities
+# Evaluation Utilities

-There are several utility scripts in the repository `utilities` directory.
+There are several make commands and utility scripts in the repository's `utilities` directory.
 They mainly help to inspect, test, and measure and report of performance of pymwp in different ways.
 These tools are not shipped with the distributed version of pymwp, but are available from the source code repository.